Shannon Dunn, Ph.D

 Outdoors Enthusiast | Dog Lover | Lifelong Learner (She/Her/Hers)

-Shannon’s community service includes a leadership role in the EDUCAUSE Young Professionals Community Group and is the recipient of the 2020 EDUCAUSE Rising Star Award, recognized for “contributing to advances in instructional technology; for advocating for excellence in teaching and learning; for promoting student success; for championing diversity, equity, and inclusion; for being a supportive mentor and insightful leader.”
+Shannon’s community service includes a leadership role in the EDUCAUSE Young Professionals Community Group and she is the recipient of the 2020 EDUCAUSE Rising Star Award, recognized for “contributing to advances in instructional technology; for advocating for excellence in teaching and learning; for promoting student success; for championing diversity, equity, and inclusion; for being a supportive mentor and insightful leader.”

 Shannon holds a Ph.D. and M.A. in Anthropology from Syracuse University, and a Bachelor of Arts in Anthropology and Art History from New College of Florida.